B2B Website Redesign

 9. Refine Calls-to-Action

 Calls to action (CTAs) offer visitors the opportunity to further engage with your brand.
 These can be critical for them to take the next step as a prospect.
 Updating and refining these for your redesigned website can yield many benefits and help you meet new goals that you set around increased conversions.
-Provide CTAs with offers to content assets such as:
+Provide call-to-actions with offers to content assets such as:

 - eBooks and white papers